w0utje/WavesLPoSDistributer/README.md

    Put here optionally your email address.
 It will be used in an HTML file which is created which shows the leasing stats.
 You can share this with your leasers and so they know how to contact you.

+ - "payreports" : {
+          "provider" : "<local> or <aws>",
+			    "destination" : "<name of folder> or <name of an aws s3 bucket>", "region" : "<aws region>",
+			    "requesturlprefix" : "<wb url prefix of your report destination>"

+   This feature will upload your html report, after masstx.js did the payments.
+The providers can be a a local folder or an s3 bucket on Amazon AWS.
+   1. Option local folder:
+      - provider -> "local"
+      - destination -> "<path to your destination folder>" , like "/var/home/htdocs/"
+        NOTE: folder should be there and writable.
+      - region -> not used for local, leave blank
+      - requesturlprefix -> url for your consumers, i.e. "https://yourdomain.nl/reports/"
+   2. Option Cloud Provider AWS:
+      - provider -> "AWS"
+      - destination -> "s3 bucket name" , like "wavesleasingreports"
+        NOTE: bucket should be there
+      - region -> Amazon region, like "eu-north-1"
+      - requesturlprefix -> url for your consumers.
+If leave blank (""), you see the complete Aws 3s path with report name on screen.
  ```
 **toolbaseconfig**  (This part is for application behaviour and core values)
 ```